NEXT STEPS FOR INCOMING FIRST-YEAR STUDENTS

 HONORS HOUSING:

-As an Honors College student, we’d love for you to live in our Honors Living-Learning Community, located in the University Commons (Building A, Floors 10-13).
-All first-semester students for the fall semester who complete the Housing application, indicate their preference for Honors housing and pay the required deposit by May 1 will be guaranteed placement in our Honors LLC.
+As an Honors College student, we’d love for you to live in our Honors Living-Learning Community, located in the University Commons (Building A on designated Honors floors).
+Space is limited, so complete your housing application, indicate your preferences and pay the housing deposit as early as possible.

 HONORS RECOGNITIONS: